Did Kaixin Holdings (KXIN) perform well in the last session?

-While Kaixin Holdings has underperformed by -7.64%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, KXIN fell by -81.32%, with highs and lows ranging from $2.77 to $0.24, whereas the simple moving average fell by -69.52% in the last 200 days.
+While Kaixin Holdings has overperformed by 12.11%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, KXIN fell by -85.99%, with highs and lows ranging from $2.50 to $0.15, whereas the simple moving average fell by -76.41% in the last 200 days.

 Analysis of Kaixin Holdings (KXIN)